This feature is available from the Pro plan and above.

 Fields representable as strings

 Fields such as DateTime, Number, Image (Old), and File (Old) are processed as regular text fields in Lokalise.
-Double-check that the localized formats match the original formats in Storyblok.
-If the formats differ (e.g., date and time formatting), the affected fields might not display correctly and could end up being empty upon export.
+Ensure that localized formats match the original formats in Storyblok.
+If there are differences (e.g., date and time formatting), these fields may not display correctly and could appear empty upon export.